No matter how urgent the application, still make time to undertake employer research and to check your submission carefully for mistakes.

 There are tonnes of both free and paid-for massively open online courses (moocs) covering all sorts of different topics and skills.
 If you have had a hankering to learn more about a subject or even a new language, now is the time to pursue it.
 If you go on to Coursera or similar, you will also find moocs run by employers on different business topics, such as PwC’s introduction to data analysis and presentation skills.

 When you complete these, write about them on your CV (you can add them to your ‘Education’ section along with the dates you took them).
-This will illustrate that you have been using your time at home constructively and, if you are applying to the employer running the course, it can also help to evidence your interest in the employer.
+Our article on online courses gives further examples of providers, along with advice for using these to advance your job search.

-Take care of you and those around you
+Focus on taking care of yourself and those around you